UniqLee/CMPG-323-Overview---29905184-/README.md

 * Project 4 Git branching(Master and develop) -  The purpose of the develop is to enable isolation work from the master branch to separate code changes.
 The latest commits can be pushed to the main branches.

 * Project 5 Git branching(Master and develop) -  The purpose of the develop is to enable isolation work from the master branch to separate code changes.
 The latest commits can be pushed to the main branches.

+ .gitignore file will be mostly used to tell and direct Git which files to ignore in the project.

+ Storage of credentials and sensitive information:
+ 1. Manage external contributors permision : By limiting centralizing accsess and permission granting abilities to the admin.
+ 2. Avoid storing credentials and sensitive data in the code before committing to a branch by employing git secrets tool in my CI and CD pipelines.